-(1) Kotter's 8 Step Change Model positions change as a one-off event with a defined beginning and a successful end that is reached by adherence to each of the 8 steps.
+(1) A one-off event - Kotter's 8 Step Change Model positions change as a one-off event with a defined beginning and a successful end that is reached by adherence to each of the 8 steps.
 Whereas O'Keefe makes the very valid point that in the current environment of global uncertainty continuous change is now the order of the day.

-(2) She challenges Kotter's view that significant change can only come from organisational leaders and says that employees get disillusioned as "leaders make changes to the change they've just touted as the most significant in the company's history!"
+(2) Excludes the informal leaders - She challenges Kotter's view that significant change can only come from organisational leaders and says that employees get disillusioned as "leaders make changes to the change they've just touted as the most significant in the company's history!"

-(3) Leader instigated - topdown - change disempowers employees who feel increasingly like pawns on the C-suite's chess board and become stressed as they lose more control of their lives.
+(3) Topdown - Leader instigated - topdown - change disempowers employees who feel increasingly like pawns on the C-suite's chess board and become stressed as they lose more control of their lives.